cliffordEmmanuel/cleanup-click/README.md

 - Clone this repo to access the code.
 - Create a virtual environment using the **requirements.txt** file
 - Ran using this command: `python cleanup.py -d <'path of directory to be cleaned'>`
+- To access the help type this: `python cleanup.py --help`

 # Creating a basic click app.